adn1995/qc-sudoku-solver/README.md

 The goal of this project is to create a Qiskit function that takes a Sudoku puzzle and ouputs a solution, using Grover's algorithm.

+**Note:** I have been struggling to get Github-flavored Markdown to play nicely with LaTeX, so some mathematical expressions below may not be correctly displayed.
+I'll try to fix the issues when I have time.

 ## Minimum viable project

 Here are my requirements for a minimum viable project.